Outlier Dual Enrollment

 How to Enroll in a Dual Enrollment Program

-Students age 13 and over are welcome to enroll in Outlier’s courses, however, students interested in a Dual Enrollment Program must be attending a confirmed partner high school.
+Students interested in a Dual Enrollment Program must be attending a confirmed partner high school.

-To enroll in an upcoming course, you will need to contact your school's Outlier Administrator.
+To enroll in an upcoming course, you will need to contact your school's Outlier Educator.

 If you are a high school student attending a non-partner high school and would like to take an Outlier dual enrollment course, please contact your school administrator.
 Ask them to fill out this form.